sdiehl/wiwinwlh/tutorial.md

 not required.

-Of important note is that GHCi runs without any optimizations applied so the same program that diverges or performs poorly in GHCi may not diverge when compiled with GHC.
+Of important note is that GHCi runs without any optimizations applied so the same program that performs poorly in GHCi may not have the same performance characteristics when compiled with GHC.

 Strictness Annotations
 ----------------------